Free T4 test

 - Graves disease

-- Over-treatment with thyroid hormone medicine
+- Taking too much thyroid hormone medicine

 A lower than normal level of T4 may be due to: